forestdb/forestdb.org/models/2025-problang-comparison-class.md

 }
 ~~~~

-Let's start with the utterance and meaning functions, adapted from the basic adjective model.
+Let's move on to the utterance and meaning functions, adapted from the basic adjective model.

 For the utterance model, there are three possible utterances, characterized as positive ("tall"), negative ("short"), and null ("silence").